-- (a) chairing meetings of the Board; - (b) instructing the Chief Executive Officer on behalf of the Office; - (c) signing Minutes of meetings of the Board; - (d) apprising the Office of matters raised by stakeholders; - (e) making best efforts to guide the Office in accordance with sectoral legislation and any Policy directives; and - (f) participating in public relations or education campaigns on behalf of the Office. - (2) In the case of the absence or inability of the Chair to act, the Deputy Chair shall perform the duties of the Chair.
+- 17. (1) The duties of the Chair include - (a) chairing meetings of the Board; - (b) instructing the Chief Executive Officer on behalf of the Office; - (c) signing Minutes of meetings of the Board; - (d) apprising the Office of matters raised by stakeholders; - (e) making best efforts to guide the Office in accordance with sectoral legislation and any Policy directives; and - (f) participating in public relations or education campaigns on behalf of the Office. - (2) In the case of the absence or inability of the Chair to act, the Deputy Chair shall perform the duties of the Chair.

-Appointment of nonexecutive members
+Appointment of non-executive members